The Husband

 Then, I read The New Rules of Lifting for Women.
 I loved the ideas and attitude of this book.
 While I don't follow the plan in the book, I do follow the idea.
 I lift real weights (at 50 lbs, currently!), not 3 pound hand weights.
 I've always heard the high reps, low weight story for women but can honestly say (at least for me) that doesn't work.
 I have lost 11 pounds in just over months, and have gained noticeable muscle.
 My favorite thing about weight lifting is that I've noticed the weight coming off in the places it hadn't really been coming off of before.
 I honestly cannot rave enough!

 I still haven't reached my original goal but I am still trying.
 The main thing I have learned from this journey is that fad diets don’t work.
 There is no magic pill.
 And no one should lose 10 pounds in two weeks.
 Weight loss that sticks is found by changing habits and assessing your nutrition.
 I am not a registered dietitian or a fitness expert.
-But I do know that I have lost 45 pounds and my husband has lost over 100 just by watching what we eat and staying active.
-Just by assessing how much food we really need to eat and not eating more than that.
+But I do know that I have lost 45 pounds just by watching what I eat and staying active.
+Just by assessing how much food I really need to eat and not eating more than that.
 It’s not easy but it is possible.

 And with that, welcome to Confessions of a Vegetarian Bakeaholic!
 I hope you find the information here both helpful and entertaining!
 Feel free to e-mail me with any comments, questions, concerns, ideas, etc!